tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/mlock.rst

 For search performance, ``searchd`` preloads a copy of ``.spa`` and ``.spi`` files in RAM, and keeps that copy in RAM at all times.
 But if there are no searches on the index for some time, there are no accesses to that cached copy, and OS might decide to swap it out to disk.
-F.html queries to such “cooled down” index will cause swap-in and their latency will suffer.
+First queries to such “cooled down” index will cause swap-in and their latency will suffer.